The Nationals add some new wrinkles but get the same result as their skid reaches five

 Ross had trended down since starting the year with 12 scoreless innings.
 That made Monday’s first inning even more concerning.
 He yielded a leadoff single to Ronald Acuña Jr., a tapper against the shift, and sprayed four balls to walk Freddie Freeman.
 Ross was then ahead of Ozzie Albies, the Braves’ third batter, and threw four straight balls to walk him, too.

 None of those eight balls were particularly close.
 A sacrifice fly and another check-swing single put Atlanta ahead 3-0.
 Ross mixed in another walk.
 He limped out of the inning, having logged 31 pitches, and was soon tagged by Acuña’s solo homer in the second.
 But from then on, with the bad part out of his system, Ross retired the final nine batters he faced and notched six of his seven strikeouts.
-He finished with 22 whiffs on 87 pitches.
+He finished with 22 whiffs, including 10 with his sinker and eight with his sider, on 87 pitches.
 He offered the chance at a comeback, and the offense almost took it.

+“I wouldn’t say I was trying to take anything off,” Ross said of his fastball velocity lowering in his better innings.
+“I think I was more just getting my timing, not rushing to home.”

 Last time out: The Nationals’ bats remain absent, and one Max Scherzer miscue yields a fourth straight loss

 The Nationals entered having scored two or fewer runs in 20 of 49 games.
 They also had scored two or fewer runs in five of their past six games, losing all five.
-Those numbers made the early deficit feel like a mountain.
+The numbers made the early deficit feel like a mountain.
 And it almost felt like a mirage when, in the fourth, they began cutting into it.

 First, Soto worked his second walk.
 After that, Bell fell behind 0-2, appearing a bit off-balance, before mashing a high fastball into the left-center seats.
 The dugout stirred into a quick celebration.
-Manager Dave Martinez pounded his right fist on the padded rail.
+Martinez pounded his right fist on the padded rail.
 And to cap the inning, Ross poked a two-out, two-strike single that brought in Starlin Castro from third.
 Castro had walked and advanced on Yan Gomes’s opposite-field single and Andrew Stevenson’s grounder.
 Ross capped the rally with his fifth hit and third RBI of the season.

 Washington had some life.
-The challenge, though, was turning that into a much-needed win.
+The challenge, though, was turning it into a much-needed win.
+It didn’t happen.
 Castro lined out to left with two on in the fifth.
 The effort was not helped by Turner’s four punchouts, on two low curveballs from Morton, a high fastball from Morton and a low slider from reliever Luke Jackson.
 The fourth one stranded Gomes at third in the sixth, but only after pinch hitter Yadiel Hernandez hit a grounder instead of a flyball with one out.

 The Braves extended their lead with three singles off Finnegan in the sixth.
 A second multi-run push for the Nationals was out of the question.
 Instead, after teasing that they were something other than their recent selves, their finish was rinse and repeat.
+Braves reliever A.J.
+Minter used nine pitches to get through a one-two-three seventh, Chris Martin used nine in a one-two-three eighth, then closer Will Smith used 12 — a significant uptick — for a one-two-three ninth.

+“It’s the same thing as always — just score more than the other team,” Turner said with a hint of frustration.
+“I don’t care when the runs come — first inning, second inning, eighth, ninth inning.
+We win the game from the first inning on or we come from behind and win.

+“As long as you score more runs than the other team ... there are no bright spots or dark spots.
+It’s did you win?
+And we didn’t do that today.”

 More from The Post: